mofosyne/arduino-gameboy-printer-emulator/README.md

 - Your text file can be converted with [Python](/GameboyPrinterDecoderPython), [Javascript](/GameBoyPrinterDecoderJS), [C++](/GameBoyPrinterDecoderC), and a [web application](https://herrzatacke.github.io/gb-printer-web/#/);
 - You can also directly read and convert the serial data from [Android](https://github.com/Mraulio/GBCamera-Android-Manager) and [GNU Octave/Matlab](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation).
 These codes directly handle the Arduino and do not require using PuTTY.

-## Building the Arduino Gameboy Printer Emulator
+## Building the Arduino Gameboy Printer Emulator from scratch

 Use an arduino Nano/Uno and wire the gameboy link cable according to the pinout shown below.
 Pure GBA cables (purple ones) have a different pinout from GB/GBC cables, avoid using them.
 Also do not destroy old genuine gameboy link cables for this purpose, there is plenty new cables you can purchase online.